 As was demonstrated in a gruesome manner by the most recent eruption on 9th December 2019, when twenty-two people lost their lives, two of them remain missing, and many were injured, Whakaari / White Island is the most active volcano of New Zealand.
 Its predominant eruption style is hydrothermal or phreatic, whereby the heat of ascending magma meets groundwater and causes a violent steam-driven eruption accompanied by ejections of hot boulders and ash.

-It happened that we visited Whakaari / White Island on 17th November 2019, three weeks before the eruption and one day before GeoNet, the geological hazard information service for New Zealand, raised the Volcanic Alert Level from 1 to 2.
+It happened that we visited Whakaari / White Island on 17th November 2019, three weeks before the eruption.
+The very next day, the geological hazard information service for New Zealand GeoNet raised the Volcanic Alert Level from 1 (minor volcanic unrest) to 2 (moderate to heightened volcanic unrest) on a scale of 0 (no volcanic unrest) to 5 (major volcanic eruption).
 During the days after the eruption we learned to our great dismay that not only the number of victims is very high, but that also two of our tour guides are presumably dead and others are injured.
 We want to extend our sympathy to all victims and their relatives and express our solidarity.

 Even if Whakaari / White Island currently remains closed to public access and the Ngāti Awa have placed a rāhui (ceremonial ban) over the volcano and the waters around, we decided to inlude our trip report and pictures here.
 On our visit we knew that the volcano was in an active phase, that it could erupt anytime with little or no warning and we accepted the risk.
 In addition, we hereby wish to honour the great work and passion of our tour guides, who made this visit possible in the first place.